 The rest of my birthday was spent on the other side of Korçula in Vela Luka after a good day’s swim of along the way.
 We enjoyed swimming so much we were too lat to get a slot at the harbour so we anchored offshore a bit and were taxied by the crew in the dingy to and from shore.
 The water was rocky and it was sort of terrifying and thrilling to jump in and out.
 Once ashore, Emily and I walked to the other side of the bay and found ourselves a little pier off the beach club to dive and swim.
 The sun was low in the sky and everything was sparkling.
 I wanted to stay forever but we had to go back to eat the most delicious pizza in Croatia with our boat.
 Before calling it a night, Emily, Josh, and I got one last drink in a little bar ashore.
 They asked me what my birthday wish was and I told them to set all the lobsters in the tank free.
 My wish still hasn’t come true.

 Hvar is the only island in Croatia I had been to before this trip, and I had one thing on my mind.
-I wanted to go back to Bonj les Bains beach club which is one of my favourite places on earth.
+I wanted to go back to Bonj les Bains beach club which is one of my favorite places on earth.
 Emily and I went over to the island (the harbor is actually across the way) early to get in the last hours of the day here, sipping sparkling water and swimming in the sea when not relaxing on our luxury lounge chairs.
 Afterward, we cleaned up and headed into town to browse the little shops and find some dinner before we came across Josh.
 The three of us walked around the island that night, getting lost on little streets and eventually ended up drinking bad red wine, sitting around on lounge chairs at the Hula Hula club and serenading each other.
 On the boat ride back to the the Medsailors harbor everything was so dark on the sea.
 As we drove fast through the night I tilted my head back and looked up at the stars, and at the risk of sounding so damn cheesy, just felt incredible to be alive.

 Island Hopping in Croatia